-Ultimately, an order confirmation page is a page you're re-directed to when you click the "Buy" or "Purchase" button, and signifies that an email should be on its way.
+This page is where you're redirected when you click the "Buy" or "Purchase" button and signifies that an email should be on its way.
 An online confirmation page is a temporary notice that tells your customer that their transaction went through correctly.
 If a customer doesn't see this page, he or she will likely assume their transaction didn't work.

 When you're creating an online confirmation page, here are a few things you should include:

-Additionally, you might include other relevant "Popular Items Based On Your Order" on a customer's order confirmation page, to incentivize them to purchase other related products.
+Additionally, you might include other relevant purchases on a customer's order confirmation page.
 For instance, if they've purchased a blender on your site, perhaps you want to show them a smoothie recipe book on their order confirmation page.

-Ultimately, it's critical you remember your order confirmation page and email can serve as major lead generation opportunities if you optimize them correctly, and will ensure your customer feels supported throughout their entire buyer's journey.
+Ultimately, it's critical to create order confirmation pages and emails.
+These details ensure your customer feels supported throughout their entire buyer's journey.